 In our building asset we put the link to our .cfg file of our building.

-Now let’s open the production_citrus_tea.cfg file.
+Now let’s open the production_wooden_toys.cfg file.
 This file contains a lot, but the code is actually not that hard to understand.

 We see a lot of paths to files together with coordinates or other number references.
 Scroll through the file and try to understand step by step what you encounter.

 You will see different paths to metal, diff, norm files.
-Those are all to the original folder of the Artisanal Kitchen and the original maps.
+Those are all to the original folder of the Wood veneers production building and the original maps.

 Examples: